When Your Diploma Comes with a Diagnosis

 I got Asperger’s Syndrome.”

-I got Asperger’s Syndrome in college too… or rather, I learned about it in college and it literally changed how I live my life for the MUCH MUCH better.
+I got Asperger’s Syndrome in college too… or rather, I learned about it in college and it literally changed how I live my life for the MUCH MUCH better. 🙂 Congrats on your diploma, and that beautiful Summa Cum Laude!
+(I got one of those too, though my degree was a bachelor of science :P)

 Thank you so much for the lovely comment and the congratulations!
 Isn’t it amazing how things fall into place after discovering Asperger’s and all of it’s complexities?